echo-devim/libAltSpam/README.md

 $ ./altspam --init-imap
 ```

-This command will create a new file with connection properties such as (email, password, server, folders to monitor, etc.).
+This command will create a new file with connection properties such as (email, encrypted password, server, folders to monitor, etc.).

-List last 10 received emails for each folder and print their scores:
+List last 10 received unseen emails for each folder and print their scores:
 ```sh
 $ ./altspam --imap-conf conn.dat --list-score
 ```